General Application for GST/HST Rebates

 Commercial goods – eligibility

-You can apply for a rebate if:
+You can apply for a rebate if all of the following conditions are met:

 Artistic works – eligibility

-You can apply for a rebate if:
+You can apply for a rebate if all of the following conditions are met:

 Notes

-For purposes of the rebate for exported artistic works, instead of paying the GST/HST when you make your purchase and filing the rebate application to get the tax back, you can assign your rights to your GST/HST rebate to the GST/HST registered supplier.
+For the purposes of the rebate for exported artistic works, instead of paying the GST/HST when you make your purchase and filing the rebate application to get the tax back, you can assign your rights to your GST/HST rebate to the GST/HST-registered supplier.
 By doing this, the supplier pays or credits your rebate to you at the time of your purchase so that you can make your purchase without paying the GST/HST.

 For more information and an example of an agreement to assign rights to the GST/HST rebate, see Guide RC4027, Doing Business in Canada – GST/HST Information for Non-Residents.